-Castle Category: 5 Star Castle Hotels, B&B Castle Hotels, Castle Hotels with Spa Facilities, Family Friendly Castle Stays, Dog/Pet Friendly Castle Stays, and Self Catering Castle StaysCastle Tags: Best Castle Stays in England and Best Castle Stays near London
+Castle Category: 5 Star Castle Hotels, B&B Castle Hotels, Castle Spa Hotels, Family Friendly Castle Stays, Dog/Pet Friendly Castle Stays, and Self Catering Castle StaysCastle Tags: Best Castle Stays in England in 2020 and Best Castle Stays near London in 2020

 Most Famous Guests: Meghan Markle, Mahatma Gandhi, John Profumo, Christine Keeler.